 I initiated and created this document to facilitate the process of engagement and discussion with government agencies to onboard their respective cards into the Singpass app.

 The process was inefficient and time-consuming — there can be a many rounds of meetings and emails going back and forth about what can and cannot be included in the digital card.

-Unfortunately, the assets to this document is currently being used internally and it is under NDA.
-However, please feel free to reach out and I’ll be happy to share more!
+Majority of the document and its assets are currently used internally and are under NDA, please feel free to reach out to me for more details!

 This document were being used to engage with two respective partners between July 2021 and August 2021 (I left in August to pursue my masters).
-The amount of time taken to finalize the visuals and content for these two cards was significantly reduced to 2-3 meetings, as compared to the initial 3-month timeline use to implement the first card (digital driving license).
+The amount of time taken to finalize the visuals and content for these two cards was significantly reduced to 2 weeks, as compared to the initial 18-week engagement used to implement the first card (digital driving license).

 The document focused on the following aspects listed below.
 I learned that these aspects were bottlenecks because I was part of all the email threads and meetings during the phase of engagement with our first government agency partner.

 I created a glossary of terms for each component of the card so that everyone knows which element is being referred to during discussion.
 This minimizes miscommunication, and reduces the time and need to double check what is being talked about.